 If your content is game system-specific, you should cite the game’s system license here as well, per the requirements of the game system.
 This can be a one-line mention here, but if the system license requires you to publish it within your content, you should make sure to do so.
-As D&D 5e is our most popular system, we have created an OGL license journal entry for you to import into your content, where appropriate.

 Finally, you will be asked to sign the Bazaar Creator Agreement.